 - 2 teaspoon salt

-Such a slacker (no she’s not) but now I’m determined to try my hand at using this with some chicken and cheese and seeing if I can create my own Tomatillo Chicken; hopefully soon!
+Such a slacker (no she’s not) but now I’m determined to try my hand at using this with some chicken and cheese and seeing if I can create my own Tomatillo Salsa Chicken (I did it!); hopefully soon!

 Anyway, thanks to Emily I now have this Tomatillo Salsa Verde blog-ready and it’s a great recipe…thanks sweetie!